-Porn Star Did Everything Except Confirm She Had an Affair With Trump
+Porn Star Did Everything Except Confirm an Affair With Trump

 “I do not know where it came from.
 It came from the internet,” she said.
 “That doesn’t look like my signature does it?”

 But Kimmel was confident something happened.
-In between shark week talking points, the late night host tried numerous silly, circuitous methods to get Daniels to confirm the reports surrounding her and Trump.
+In between Shark Week talking points, the late night host tried numerous silly, circuitous methods to get Daniels to confirm the reports surrounding her and Trump.
 Daniels kept tight-lipped — mostly laughing in response to the leading questions.

 At one point, Kimmel turned to to his guest and said that if she didn’t have a non-disclosure agreement, she could say she didn’t have a non-disclosure agreement, but if she did have a non-disclosure agreement, she couldn’t say she did.
 Daniels’ coy response: “You’re so smart, Jimmy.”